thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 For subordinate certification authorities, the question of the validity period of the subordinate certificate does arise.

-One solution is for the certificate authorizing the subordinate certification authority to have no expiry date either: a notAfter of 99991231235959Z.
+One solution is for the certificate authorizing the subordinate certification authority to have no expiry date either: a notAfter of 99991231235959Z, as defined in {{Section 4.1.2.5 of RFC5280}}.

 Another solution is for the subordinate certification authority's certificate to be resigned regularly by the root CA, extending the notAfter time each time.
 As the IDevID End-Entity certificates are not replaced, nor are any certificate chains in the device replaced when the certificates are renewed, this implies: